Seven Tips For A Kickass Trumpet Comeback (2025 Trumpet Year-in-Review)

 Fact: Your chops will feel the best—-sound the best and give you the greatest range and endurance and all that—-when you focus on playing musically.

-The thing is, it’s easy for trumpet players to get caught up obsessing about their chops, different exercises, method books, and disparate suggestions from YouTubers and renegade bloggers (ahem).
-If that’s you, here’s the cure.
+The thing is, it’s easy for trumpet players to get caught up obsessing about their chops, different exercises, method books, disparate suggestions from YouTubers and renegade bloggers (ahem).
+If that’s you, here’s your homework.

 Challenge yourself to learn some new music, by memory, for 2-3 minutes a day.
 Over time, build up to where you’re spending at least half of your practice time working your musical mind—-playing songs, transcribing recordings, improvising—-whatever floats your boat.